nucleome/nucleserver/README.md

 ![Data sheet names](img/Data_sheet_name.png)

 - The **Config sheet** contains global parameters.
 The first row of the Config worksheet is the header and should be named as **Var** and **Value**, respectively.
 Currently, the root parameter under the column of Var is the only parameter required for NucleServer.
 This root parameter stores the root path for all genomic data files that are stored on the local computer.
 The purpose of this parameter is to help users conveniently migrate data between computers.
 For example, if all the files are stored in a folder under the path (/home/tom/project/genomic-data/), you can set the value of root in the column of Value as /home/john/project/genomic-data/.
 Later, when you fill in the worksheet of data, you can just put the filename of a data in the file link column (see below) and NucleServer and NucleData will know where to look for these files.
-It is possible that some of the data are stored on the cloud.
+Some of the data may be stored in the cloud.
 In that case, you can just put the URLs of data in the worksheet of data.
-NucleServer and NucleData assume that file links of data do not start with **http or https** are all stored locally on your computer.
+NucleServer and NucleData assume that file links of data that do not start with **http or https** are all stored locally on your computer.
   ![Data sheet names](img/Data_sheet_config.png)
 - The **Index sheet** contains the info of all the Data Sheets.
 The meaning of each column is shown below.
 The first row of the Index sheet is the header.
 Other rows indicate data worksheets.
 The 1st column is the genome assembly of data.
 Nucleome Browser supports all the reference assembly provided by the UCSC genome browser.
 The genome assembly name should be in lowercase letters and all data in that data worksheet should from the same genome assembly.
 The 2nd column is the name of a specific data worksheet.
-The 3rd column is set for future features and currently not used (you can put ‘track’ here).
+The 3rd column is set for future features and is currently not used (you can put ‘track’ here).
 The 4th and 5th columns indicate which columns in that data worksheet represent short labels of tracks and data URI, respectively.
   ![index sheet](img/Data_sheet_index_v3.png).
-- **Data sheet**: The 4th and 5th columns of the Index sheet tell nucleserver where to get the data and how to render them in the browser.
+- **Data sheet**: The 4th and 5th columns of the Index sheet tell the nucleserver where to get the data and how to render them in the browser.
 There are two ways to configure this sheet: two-column format or four-column format.
 In both settings, the 4th column (the Name column in the figure) indicates the short label of a data track.
 The difference between the two settings is the 5th column of the Index sheet.
 In the two-column setting, the fifth column refers to the column-index of the file path (or URL) in the data worksheets (see the figure below).
 In the four-column setting, the fifth column refers to the column-index of the file path (or URL), URL of meta-information, and long label.
 Note that in the four-column setting, the order of the column-index must be the **file path**, **URL of meta-information**, and **long label**.
 The number or the order of columns in the datasheet can be arbitrary for each datasheet.
 Just make sure the order of column-index matches the expected order.
 For example, you can put file path in column G, URL of meta-information in column B, and long label in column A. Then you should put G, B, A in the 5th column of the Index sheet.
   ![data sheet](img/Data_sheet_two-four_column.png)

 > TIP: If you have a lot of tracks, you should try to create the excel file using the program.
 For example, you can use pandas python to create an Excel file with multiple datasheets.

 > TIP: **file path** can point to a local file or a URL as shown in the Quick Start section.
-If it is a URL, nucleserver will download the index and store it in "$HOME/.nucle/index".
-When users navigate along the genome, nucleserver will fetch the data based on the index.
+If it is a URL, the nucleserver will download the index and store it in "$HOME/.nucle/index".
+When users navigate along the genome, the nucleserver will fetch the data based on the index.

 > TIP: **URL of meta-information** can a web link so that this website will open when a user clicks the long label of track on the genome browser.
 If there is no external website for tracks, you can just put anything here.

 ## Other hints

-### Put a data service in background.
+### Put a data service in the background.

 You may want to put a data service in the background so that the data service remains running after the terminal is closed.
 There are many ways to keep processes running in the background.
 For example, you can use nohup as shown below.